Songs About Jane: Songs

-"Sunday Morning" was released as the fourth single.
+"Sunday Morning", the eighth track, was released as the fourth single.
 It did not reach the chart success of the previous singles, but nevertheless became a hit song and garnered positive reviews from critics.
 Although the song only peaked at number 31 in the US, it topped the charts in Belgium and reached the top forty in Australia, Hungary, Ireland, the Netherlands, New Zealand, South Korea, and the UK.
 It was reported that this song was the one that got the band signed to Octone Records, with its executive Ben Berkman calling it "genius".
 Unlike many other songs on the album, the relationship Levine describes isn’t full of the pain that’s echoed through the rest of the album.
 Instead, it captures the sweet and tender moments that can outweigh the bad, like waking up next to the one you love on a cold, rainy day.

 Outtakes

-Two songs that did not make the cut for the album did release eventually, with "Woman" appearing on the Spider-Man 2 soundtrack, and "Wasted Years", appearing on the live album Live – Friday the 13th and the deluxe edition of Overexposed.
+Two songs that did not make the cut for the album did release eventually, with "Woman" appearing on the Spider-Man 2 soundtrack, and Ragdoll appearing as a B-Side and on the deluxe editions.
 A demo version of "Woman" appeared from the album's 10th anniversary edition, was featured on the 2013 Victoria's Secret swimwear video.
+Another song, "That's Not Enough" was recorded for the album, but this recording has not been released.
+A demo for the song can be found online.
+The song "Wasted Years", contrary to popular belief, was not written for Songs About Jane, but instead for the band's eventual sophomore album.
+The song first appeared on the live album Live – Friday the 13th, and then later the deluxe edition of Overexposed.
+A demo of the song similar to the demos featured on the 10th Anniversary edition of this album was recorded by Adam Levine and Sam Farrar, but has not been released.

 Track listing

-All songs written by Adam Levine and Jesse Carmichael, except where noted.
-All songs produced by Matt Wallace, except where noted.

 Personnel

-Credits for Songs About Jane adapted from AllMusic and the album's liner notes.
+Credits for Songs About Jane taken from the album's liner notes.